- 4 ways to prevent the shadow take over

 The desire to speak your truth or say exactly how you feel is something that should never be shut down for the sake of what others will think.
 We will continue to learn from the modern-day diseases that we see in the ageing population, such as, dementia and Alzheimer’s.

-The cure for dementia is found within the simplicity of speaking of one’s truth and the living life genuinely to one’s own desires.
+The cure for dementia is found within the simplicity of speaking of one’s truth and living life genuinely to one’s own desires.
 Despite the possible ridicule or judgement that onlookers and friends may have, nor stopping for the approval of loved ones on the journey to reaching the life you envision.

 Your life, your barriers, your expectations, and your focus.
 So focus on the endgame, without expectations on how it will turn out to be and without barriers to the life you can live.
 An example of this would be speaking your truth in the face of discomfort.

 Living with someone new, you find they are leaving their dishes out for days before finally cleaning and putting them away.
 Do you say something right away?
 Or do you do like 95% of Americans do, who would rather sweep it under the rug and avoid confrontations at all costs?
 That awkward moment after you speak the truth or say something you’ve been holding in for too long is always the thing we dread.
 But we need to start looking beyond that awkward moment and realising that our internal struggles of holding onto things that bother us are far more.